kaisenlinux/manpages-dev/category/Mount/mount.md

               mount /cd

        Note that mount is very strict about non-root users and all paths specified on command line are verified before fstab is parsed or a helper program is executed.
-It's strongly recom‐ mended to use a valid mountpoint to specify filesystem, otherwise mount may fail.
+It's strongly rec‐ ommended to use a valid mountpoint to specify filesystem, otherwise mount may fail.
 For example it's a bad idea to use NFS or CIFS source on command line.

        Since  util-linux 2.35, mount does not exit when user permissions are inadequate according to libmount's internal security rules.
 Instead, it drops suid permissions and continues as regular non-root user.
 This behavior supports use-cases where root permissions are not necessary (e.g., fuse filesystems, user namespaces, etc).

        For more details, see fstab(5).
 Only the user that mounted a filesystem can unmount it again.
 If any user should be able to unmount it, then use users instead  of  user  in  the fstab  line.
 The  owner option is similar to the user option, with the restriction that the user must be the owner of the special file.
 This may be useful e.g. for /dev/fd if a login script makes the console user owner of this device.
 The group option is similar, with the restriction that the user must be a member of the group of the special file.

    Bind mount operation
        Remount part of the file hierarchy somewhere else.
 The call is: